Ella Lloyd: F1 Academy

+Lloyd remained with Rodin Motorsport and McLaren for the 2026 season.
+She won her first podium of the season when she came in third in Round 3 at Silverstone for the reverse grid race.

 Formula E

 In November 2024, Lloyd and McLaren's incumbent F1 Academy driver Bianca Bustamante joined the McLaren Formula E Team for the Formula E women's test that took place at Jarama in Madrid ahead of the 2024–25 season.
-Lloyd placed 7th overall at the test, a showing Gary Paffett described as "impressive".
+Lloyd placed seventh overall at the test, a showing Gary Paffett described as "impressive".
 She participated in her second test session on 14 July 2025 again for McLaren at the Tempelhof Airport Street Circuit in Berlin.
-She was announced as Envision Racing test driver for the women's test ahead of the 2025–26 season at Valencia where she finished both the morning and afternoon sessions in fifth.
+Ahead of the 2025–26 season, Lloyd was hired by Envision Racing for the women's test at Valencia, where she finished both the morning and afternoon sessions in fifth.
+Lloyd returned with Envision for the rookie test at Madrid.

 Personal life

 Besides racing, Lloyd has also competed in skiing and show jumping.
-Her father, Chris Lloyd, is a former rally driver and later competed in the 2018 Paralympics in alpine skiing.
+Her father, Chris Lloyd, is a former rally driver and competed in the 2018 Paralympics in alpine skiing.

 Lloyd is managed by Greenlight Sports Management, an agency run by 2003 Le Mans winner Guy Smith and fellow sportscar racer Andy Meyrick.